 Summary:

-MoBILiSE’s emphasis is on instilling life science content knowledge in 7-12th grade students via inquiry based instruction that is grounded in science models and scientific modeling while embedding bioengineering projects.
+MoBILiSE’s emphasis is on instilling life science content knowledge in 7-12th grade students via inquiry-based instruction that is grounded in science models and scientific modeling while embedding bioengineering projects.
 The two-year project’s goal is to increase teacher and student content knowledge in biology via the usage of Modeling Instruction and engineering at the secondary level (7-12).
-The project is developing curricula units in which teachers guide students through the development of verbal, pictorial, algebraic and graphical representations (the 'models') of biological phenomena using engineering-informed activities.
+The project is developing curricula units in which teachers guide students through the development of verbal, pictorial, algebraic, and graphical representations (the 'models') of biological phenomena using engineering-informed activities.

 Notable Achievements:

-• Developed modeling based curriculum
+• Developed modeling-based curriculum